snimmagadda1/valorant-match-ics-creator/README.md

 ```sh
 node index.js
 ```
-verify creation of the file `Vlrgg.ics` and use!
+verify creation of the file `Vlrgg.ics` in the project root and use!

 ## Run tests